All Episodes

 This is somebody in the White House getting this tweet ball rolling.

-Uh minor minor point.
+Minor, minor point.

-We got audio sound bites on this.
+We got audio soundbites on this.

-You know, this is this is not by any means the end of the line for what the Republicans.
+You know, this is not by any means the end of the line for what the Republicans, this highway bill may as well be an Obama stimulus bill.

-This highway bill is a Washington spending stimulus bill, and it's being misnamed the highway bill, and it's the Republicans that are behind it.
+This highway bill is a Washington spending stimulus bill and it's being misnamed the highway bill and it's the Republicans that are behind it.

 It's mind-boggling.

-It literally is mind boggling to watch fight the smears was the name of that first website.
+Fight the Smears was the name of that first website.

 So we've got $5 a gallon gasoline on the way.

-Obama says that's great news.
+Obama says, that's great news.

-That's a that's a sign of economic growth.
+That's a sign of economic growth.

-You go to the grocery store, you're you buy the same things.
+You buy the same things.

 Let's just say pretty much the same thing every week or how often you go.